-The style and appearance of the watch are some essential things to be considered while making a purchase but what lies underneath is just as important.
-For example: watch batteries.
+The style and appearance of the watch are some essential things to be considered while making a purchase, but what lies underneath is just as important.
+For example — watch batteries.
 The movement of the watch is the mechanism that powers the watch and regulates time.
 Perhaps the most common knowledge gap that people have is about the difference between a quartz watch and a mechanical watch.
 These terms, mechanical and quartz, refer to the movement of the watch.

 What is a Quartz watch movement?

+There are several watch movements, and a quartz movement is one of them.
 A quartz movement is dependent on a battery for energy.
 Seiko released the world’s first mass-produced quartz watch in 1969 with the Astron.
 Quartz movements are more accurate than mechanical ones, and they’re also cheaper and faster to produce.
 As a result, this technological advancement almost put an end to the Swiss watch industry in the 1970s and 1980s.
 Most leading luxury Swiss watch companies today include quartz models in their lineup.
 Some examples of this are TAG Heuer Aquaracer, and Colt.
 In fact, Breitling boasts that its SuperQuartz movement is ten times more precise than a standard quartz caliber.

 A quartz watch’s energy comes from a movement which controls or adjusts time through the use of a crystal created using the mineral quartz.
 These watches still have gears to rotate the hour, minute, and second hands unless it is a digital watch, along with any other complications, but gears in a quartz watch are turned by an electric stepping motor that is powered by a battery.